Evil Dead: Freddy vs. Jason vs. Ash

-In the documentary "The Untold Saga of The Evil Dead" Rob Tapert states that New Line Cinema and Warner Bros.
+In the documentary The Untold Saga of The Evil Dead, Rob Tapert states that New Line Cinema and Warner Bros.
 Pictures wanted to do Ash vs. Freddy vs. Jason: "We thought about it for one second but we knew we would have totally trashed the franchise in doing that, in that there would be no reason to reunite Bruce and Sam for Evil Dead 4 whatever that would be nor would there be any reason to go back and reinvent the original Evil Dead with a hot new filmmaker".
-Two comic book series were produced based on this concept, titled Freddy vs. Jason vs. Ash, and Freddy vs. Jason vs. Ash: The Nightmare Warriors.
+Two comic book series were produced based on this concept, titled Freddy vs. Jason vs. Ash and Freddy vs. Jason vs. Ash: The Nightmare Warriors.

 Musical

 The production team of George Reinblatt, Christopher Bond and Frank Cipolla created an Off Broadway show titled Evil Dead: The Musical, based on the film series.
 Its New York run was directed by Bond and Hinton Battle, who also choreographed the show.
 Ryan Ward played the part of Ash.
 Tying in with the midnight movie plot of a group of friends visiting a wooded cabin and unleashing untold evil, performances did not start until 11 p.m. on Fridays and Saturdays.
 Previews began October 1 and the show opened November 1 at the New World Stages.
 It was announced on January 31, 2007, that Evil Dead: The Musicals New York production at New World Stages would close on February 17, 2007.
-Toronto producers announced a new Toronto production of the show, also starring Ryan Ward, at the Diesel Playhouse.
+Toronto producers announced a new production of the show, also starring Ryan Ward, at the Diesel Playhouse.
 The new production started its running May 1, 2007, and has been announced to end on September 8, 2007, which won the Dora Audience Choice Award and praised by the Toronto Star.

 In 2017, the English comedian Rob Kemp created and performed the stage show The Elvis Dead, a retelling of Evil Dead II in the style of Elvis Presley.